stac-extensions/raster/README.md

 The information in histogram object may be useful to prepare a user interface in the perspective of the manipulation of the pixels value for raster visualization.
-For instance to enhances an image by changing properties such as brightness, contrast, and gamma through multiple stretch types such as statistical functions.
+For instance to enhance an image by changing properties such as brightness, contrast, and gamma through multiple stretch types such as statistical functions.

 ![histogram](images/histogram.png)